manojjahgirdar/Build-an-elearning-portal-with-Watson-Media/README.md

 ![Watch this Gif](doc/src/images/upload.gif)

 ```
->> [MJ] The Gif seems to be fast, probably you can just keep the images individually rather than a gif or you can try a simple tool called giphy capture (https://giphy.com/apps/giphycapture) to capture gifs.
+>> [MJ] The Gif seems to be very fast,
+probably you can just keep the images individually rather than a gif
+or you can try a simple tool called giphy capture (https://giphy.com/apps/giphycapture) to capture gifs.
 ```
 ```
 >> [MJ] Add this point: * You will see a message popup saying the selected videos are published.